gilch/hissp/docs/glossary.rst

    anaphoric macro
       An anaphoric macro creates one or more lexical (local) variable bindings without explicitly naming them.
-      The bound name is called an anaphor.
+      Such a bound name is called an anaphor.

 ..
 LocalWords:  Lissp str Hissp gensym readerless